chgenly/mico-wwvb/README.md

 1. Click on Apply Pending Changes.
 1. You will have to have Java installed for it to work.

+## PCB fabrication service

+I used [Osh Park](https://oshpark.com) as my fabrication service.
+They accept KiCad pcb files directly.
+No need to export to gerber files.
+The are the cheapest service I could fine.
+Interestingly, they just happen to be local to me.

 [WWVB]: https://www.nist.gov/pml/time-and-frequency-division/radio-stations/wwvb
 [micro-wwvb-post]: https://www.anishathalye.com/2016/12/26/micro-wwvb/